 Congratulations!
 You had a baby or you're about to.
 Your poor awesome bottom is (will be) most definitely sore.
 In the midst of taking care of that precious little human, don't forget to care for the orifice she came out of.
-If you didn't already do so, put together a postpartum kit to nurse that vagina and supporting area back to health.
+If you didn't already do so, put together a postpartum kit to nurse that vagina and pelvic floor back to health.
 Better yet, have someone grab these items for you.

 If you're putting together a postpartum kit for yourself, a girlfriend, sister or partner, here's a list of essential items for your/her tender bottom the days (and weeks) after giving birth.

 Tucks pads* - To provide healing for your two holes and perineum

 Stool softener - Because you don't want strain after giving birth, but don't over do it because stool that's too loose is a challenge too

 Peri bottle* - Spray with water while peeing if it stings and use in lieu of wiping with a tissue

 Sitz bath* - To provide comfort to your sore sore bottom (warm and cool feel great depending on your mood)